-As a school it is essential that we safeguard children from potentially harmful and inappropriate online material.
+As a Bramley C of E Primary School it is essential that we safeguard children from potentially harmful and inappropriate online material.

 A comprehensive approach to online safety empowers staff to protect and educate pupils, students, and colleagues in their use of technology and establishes the following mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+All ICT Policies are saved on T-Drive, 2024-2025, Policies.